hgrubbs/python_rpcfu/README.md

 Simple enough?
 Both calls have access to the _**request_ dictionary, which contains the WSGI environ.
 This can be handy to get the client IP, or access multipart fields sent along with a POST.
 The *personalized_greeter()*'s argument _name_ should be obvious as well.
 Positional arguments like _name_ can be added as you see fit, just make sure _**request_ is last in your function definition.

 Want some more data about the request and the host?
-Try changing the name of the controller in the URL from _tests_ to *_debug_tests*, you'll see the environ dumped in the JSON output.
+Try changing the name of the controller in the URL from _tests_ to *_debug_tests*.
+You'll see the environ dumped in the JSON output.
 This is useful for debugging, but should be disabled in production to avoid giving unnecessary information to clients.

 Mapping
 -------